grishick/pydantic-airtable/docs/index.md

     ---

-    Creates AirTable tables directly from your model definitions with `User.create_table()`.
+    Creates Airtable tables directly from your model definitions with `User.create_table()`.

 -   :rocket: **Intuitive CRUD**